pactumjs/pactum/docs/api-testing.md

 #### Data Map

-A Data Map is a collection of data that can be referenced in data templates or in your tests.
-Major difference between a data template & a data map is
+A Data Map is a collection of data that can be referenced in data templates or tests.
+The major differences between a data template & a data map are

-* When a data template is used, current object will be replaced.
+* When a data template is used, the current object will be replaced.
-* When a data map is used, current objects value will be replaced.
+* When a data map is used, the current object's property value will be replaced.

 Use `stash.loadDataMaps` to add a data map.
 To use the map in the tests or in the template, use `@DATA:MAP::<json-query>@` as the value.